Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 Because no-one wants to make their loved ones feel this way right?

-I mean your chronic pain isn’t just affecting your own life is it?
+Because don't forget, your chronic pain isn’t just affecting your own life is it.

-It’s affecting your life as a couple or family too.
+It’s also affecting your life as a couple or family too.

 As the lifestyle you once enjoyed together will have changed because of your condition.